Strong anomalous proximity effect from spin-singlet superconductors: Introduction

-A central ingredient of our scheme is to demonstrate the APE purely from \textit{spin-singlet} SCs, whereas the spin-triplet SCs have been believed to be essential for the realization of the APE ~\cite{tanaka_04,tanaka_05(1),tanaka_05(2),tanaka_07,higashitani_09,asano_07,ikegaya_15,ikegaya_16(1),asano_06(1),asano_06(2),ikegaya_16(2),asano_11}.
-Specifically, we will demonstrate the APE in a two-dimensional semiconductor fabricated on an insulator/high-$T_c$ cuprate SC junction as shown in Fig.~\ref{fig:figure1}.
+A central component of our scheme is to demonstrate the APE purely from \textit{spin-singlet} SCs, whereas the spin-triplet $p_x$-wave SCs have been speculated to be critical for realizing the APE~\cite{tanaka_04,tanaka_05(1),tanaka_05(2),tanaka_07,higashitani_09,asano_07,ikegaya_15,ikegaya_16(1),asano_06(1),asano_06(2),ikegaya_16(2),asano_11}.
+Specifically, we demonstrate the APE in a two-dimensional (2D) semiconductor fabricated on an insulator/high-$T_c$ cuprate SC junction, as shown in Fig.~\ref{fig:figure1}.
 We assume a proximity-induced spin-singlet $d_{xy}$-wave pair potential for the segment above the high-$T_c$ cuprate SC.
-For the segment above the insulator, we assume a non-magnetic disorder potential which can be introduced for instance by a focused ion beam technique~\cite{muroe_04,stevie_05}.
-Consequently, the two-dimensional semiconductor becomes an effective DN/spin-singlet $d_{xy}$-wave SC junction.
-In addition, we assume that the semiconductor hosts a persistent spin helix (PSH) state, which has been studied intensively in the filed of spintronics ~\cite{bernevig_06,chang_06,schliemann_17,kohda_17}.
-As described in detail later, a spin-orbit coupling potential sustaining the PSH induces a spin-triplet $p_x$-wave pairing \textit{correlation} in the SC segment~\cite{tamura_19(2),asano_20}, whereas the pairing \textit{correlation} does not contribute to the superconducting \textit{gap} directly.
-Such induced spin-triplet $p_x$-wave pairing correlation in the SC segment can be a source of a robust odd-frequency pairing correlation in the attached DN.
-Moreover, on the basis of an Atiyah-Singer index theorem~\cite{ikegaya_15,ikegaya_16(1),ikegaya_18,ikegaya_17}, we will prove the emergence of degenerate ZESs in the DN segment only in the presence of PSH.
+For the segment above the insulator, we assume a nonmagnetic disorder potential that can be introduced, for example, using a focused ion beam technique~\cite{muroe_04,stevie_05}.
+Consequently, the 2D semiconductor becomes an effective DN/spin-singlet $d_{xy}$-wave SC junction.
+In addition, we assume that the semiconductor hosts a persistent spin helix (PSH) state, which has been studied intensively in the field of spintronics ~\cite{bernevig_06,chang_06,schliemann_17,kohda_17}.
+As described in detail later, a spin--orbit coupling (SOC) potential sustaining the PSH induces a spin-triplet $p_x$-wave pairing \textit{correlation} in the SC segment~\cite{tamura_19(2),asano_20}, whereas the pairing \textit{correlation} does not contribute to the superconducting \textit{gap} directly.
+The induced spin-triplet $p_x$-wave pairing correlation in the SC segment is a source of robust odd-frequency spin-triplet $s$-wave pairing correlation in the attached DN segment.
+Moreover, on the basis of an Atiyah--Singer index theorem~\cite{ikegaya_15,ikegaya_16(1),ikegaya_18,ikegaya_17}, we will demonstrate the emergence of topologically-protected ZESs in the DN segment only in the presence of PSH.
 Remarkably, PSH states have been already realized in a number of experiments using semiconductor quantum well systems~\cite{awschalom_09,salis_12,kohda_12,salis_14}.
-Moreover, recently, it has been suggested that the PSH is realized intrinsically in two-dimensional ferroelectric materials such as group-IV monochalcogenide monolayers~\cite{tsymbal_18,ishii_19,ishii_19(2),picozzi_19,zhao_19,jin_20,nardelli_20,chang_20}.
-Thus, the recent rapid progress in the physics of PSH provides a great potential for the realization of the proposed experimental setup.
-As a consequence, we indicate a refreshing and promising route to observe the APE.
+Furthermore, it has been recently shown that the PSH is realized intrinsically in 2D ferroelectric materials such as group-IV monochalcogenide monolayers~\cite{tsymbal_18,ishii_19,ishii_19(2),picozzi_19,zhao_19,jin_20,nardelli_20,chang_20}.
+Thus, the recent rapid progress in the physics of the PSH provides a great potential for the realization of the proposed experimental setup.
+Consequently, we report a promising route to observing the APE.